 CellVec provides cellular and gene therapy related products and services.
-The recoverable amounts of the investment in CellVec, loan to CellVec, and plant and equipment have been determined based on value-in-use calculation using cash flow projections from financial budgets that were approved by management.
-For purpose of determining the value-in-use of the investment in CellVec, the cash flows beyond the initial five years were extrapolated using a long-term growth rate of 2.0% (2020: 1.7%) which was determined based on market information consistent for the industry it operates in.
-The cash flows for the initial five years included revenue growth rate of between 3% and 1774% (2020: 6% and 454%).
+The recoverable amounts of the investment in CellVec, loan to CellVec, and its property, plant and equipment have been determined based on value-in-use calculation using cash flow projections from financial budgets that were approved by management.
+For purpose of determining the value-in-use of the investment in CellVec, the cash flows beyond the initial five years were extrapolated using a long-term growth rate of 2.0% (2021: 2.0%) which was determined based on market information consistent for the industry it operates in.
+The cash flows for the initial five years included revenue growth rate of between 5% and 122% (2021: 3% and 1774%).

-During the year ended 31 December 2021, the Company recognised impairment losses of S\$2,400,000 (2020: S\$4,726,000) and S\$193,000 (2020: S\$3,626,000) in respect of the carrying amount of the Company's additional investments in CellVec and Ioan to CellVec respectively.
-The impairment losses represented the shortfall between the estimated value-in-use and carrying amounts of the Company's investment in CellVec and Ioan to CellVec.
+During the year ended 31 December 2022, the Company recognised impairment losses of S\$1,800,000 (2021: S\$2,400,000) and S\$204,000 (2021: S\$193,000) in respect of the carrying amount of the Company's investment in CellVec and Ioan to CellVec respectively.
+The impairment losses represented the shortfall between the estimated value-in-use and the carrying amounts of the Company's investment in CellVec.